 Day 1: A tour of Amsterdam North

 First, the group spent some time getting to know each other better: 30 students and 3 academic directors from all over the world made this a fun and interesting task!
 After that, we had a very inspiring (although slightly tiring!) walking tour around Buiksloterham in Amsterdam North.
-Here, Gerard Roemers and Nadine Galle (academic directors of the course and Sustainability Consultants at Metabolic) told us about the area and patiently answered our infinite questions.
+Here, Gerard Roemers and Nadina Galle (academic directors of the course and Sustainability Consultants at Metabolic) told us about the area and patiently answered our infinite questions.
 The high point (for me, at least) was visiting sustainability playground De Ceuvel and seeing an attempt at real circularity in action.
 To finish off a busy day, we went to the lovely Café de Ruimte for drinks, snacks and chats.

 Day 2: Water